zhangxinghub/blogdown/content/home/about.md

 # Biography

 I am a postdoctoral researcher in the Singapore-ETH Center at ETH Zurich.
-My research considers how people perceive risk and uncertainty, and how people learn over their experiences.
-I conduct both empirical research to tackle the descriptive problems of how certain behaviour occurs, and theoretical research to tackle the prescriptive problems of how policymakers should respond.
-I seek to develop evidence-based policy recommendations to help decision makers deal with risk in cybersecurity and health.
+My research considers how firms should incorporate consumer behavioral biases into pricing and choice architecture design.
+I conduct both empirical research to tackle the descriptive problems of how certain behaviour occurs, and theoretical research to tackle the prescriptive problems of how firms should respond.
+I use field experiments to develop evidence-based policy recommendations.

 {{% staticref "files/CV_XingZhang.pdf" %}}Download my CV{{% /staticref %}}